 This phase is related to the evaluation of the application.
-In the process of decision making, all of the objective and subjective aspects are taken into consideration, such as the nature of the sensitive goods, countries under embargo, respect for international agreements, endusers, the end-use of goods, financial aspects, etc.
+In the process of decision making, all of the objective and subjective aspects are taken into consideration, such as the nature of the sensitive goods, countries under embargo, entities involved, brokers, respect for international agreements, end-users, the end-use of goods, financial aspects, etc.